Renewing A, G, and NATO Visas in the United States

 Mailed Applications – You may mail your application package, containing all required documents, to the Diplomatic Liaison Division at the following address:

-Diplomatic Liaison Division, Department of State, CA/VO/DO/DL, SA-17, Floor 11, Washington, DC 20522-1711.
+Address – Diplomatic Liaison Division, Department of State, CA/VO/DO/DL, SA-17, Floor 11, Washington, DC 20522-1711.
 Applications submitted by FedEx or DHL or the U.S. Postal Service should include a prepaid return envelope.

-Case Status Check -Applicants can easily check the status of their cases online with the Department of State’s CEAC Status Check.
+Case Status Check – Applicants can easily check the status of their cases online with the Department of State’s CEAC Status Check.
 To check the status of your case, use your CEAC case number (example: YEARXXX XXX XXXX), or your CEAC Application ID (example: AA0020AKAX), and the location where you applied.
 Click on “Check My Visa Application Status.”
 If you received a 221g letter stating that your case requires further “Administrative Processing” this system will let you know if your case has been approved, requires more information, or is still being processed.
 Check your status here.

 After Your Visa is Issued

-For applications submitted in person at the Diplomatic Reception Area, passports with visas may be picked up Mondays, Wednesdays and Fridays, excluding holidays, between 10:00 a.m. and 11:00 a.m.
+For applications submitted in person at the Diplomatic Reception Area in Washington, DC, passports with visas may be picked up Mondays, Wednesdays and Fridays, excluding holidays, between 10:00 a.m. and 11:00 a.m.
 (Eastern Time).
-To check on the status of a visa, please call (202) 485-7682 between 10:00 a.m. and 11:00 a.m., or (202) 485-7681 between 2 p.m. and 3 p.m.
+To check if your approved visa is ready for pickup, please call (202) 485-7682 between 10:00 a.m. and 11:00 a.m.
+(EST), or (202) 485-7681 to check on visa status between 2 p.m. and 4 p.m.
+EST.

 For applications submitted with a prepaid return envelope, your passport with visa will be mailed to you.